frescoraja/carousel.vim/README.md

 # FrescoRaja Themes for [Vim](http://www.vim.org)

-A vim plugin wrapper that allows users to dynamically control several of Vim's visual elements and behavior: cursor, textwidth and cursorcolumn, font, background, and colorscheme.
+A vim/neovim plugin wrapper that allows users to dynamically control several of Vim's visual elements and behavior: cursor, textwidth and cursorcolumn, font, background, and colorscheme.

 ## Functionality